htefera/MLSystemsQualityEvaluation/README.md

 # [BDMA – Big Data Management and Analytics](https://bdma.ulb.ac.be/)
 ## Master Thesis
-# On The Problem of Software Quality In Machine Learning Systems
+## On The Problem of Software Quality In Machine Learning Systems
+## Technische Universität Berlin
 ## Abstract
 Machine learning quality evaluation for classification algorithms with model behavioral testing, which is the state of the solution for model testing to improve data and model quality.
 ## Objective